Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Background

 Detailed event simulation is essential for the development of reconstruction algorithms and analysis of MINERvA data.
 We use an event generator to simulate neutrino-nucleus interactions and a detector simulation to simulate the response of the MINERvA detector to the products of those interactions.
 Our event generator is \genie v2.12.6 \cite{genie1}, and our detector simulation package is based on \gf v9.4.2 \cite{Agostinelli:2002hh}. \genie models neutrino interactions, while the the final state particles generated by GENIE are propagated through the \minerva detector by \gf.

-The charge current (CC) pion production processes relevant to this work proceed via baryon resonance production or by deep inelastic scattering.
+The charge current (CC) pion production processes relevant to this work proceed via baryon resonance production or by DIS.
 For the baryon resonance channels, \genie uses the Rein and Sehgal model without interference between neighboring resonances \cite{REIN198179}.
-It models deep inelastic scattering using the the Bodek and Yang model \cite{bodek2003higher}.
+It models DIS using the the Bodek and Yang model \cite{bodek2003higher}.
 The nuclear medium is simulated by GENIE based on a modified version of the relativistic Fermi gas model that includes short-range nucleon-nucleon correlations \cite{PhysRevD.24.1400}.
 GENIE models final-state interactions of pions and nucleons (FSI) within the primary nucleus using an effective cascade model~\citep{doi:10.1063/1.3661588}.

 \genie output for the final state particle kinematics after FSI is used as the input for \gf, which propagates particles in discrete steps.
 In each step, the energy deposited in the detector is calculated due to ionization and radiation based on the particle type.
 After each step, \gf uses interaction models to determine whether any of the particles interacted in the detector.
 If an interaction occurs, \gf produces outgoing particles according to the interaction model.